andreybavt/j2ts/README.md

 # A tool to convert java class to TypeScript interfaces
-   A tool performs static analysis of an input java file, extracting fields and subclasses.
+   A tool performs static analysis of an input java file, recursively extracting fields and subclasses.

 ## Requirements
   - Java 8